15 Diet Tips for People with Type 2 Diabetes

 If you have Type 2 diabetes, your doctors have likely advised you to watch your sugar levels and carb intake.
 But there are other ways to keep your blood glucose, or sugar, levels in check as well.

-90-95% of all diabetes cases in the United States—in fact, statistics say that 1 in 8 Americans are diagnosed with it.
+Some 90-95 percent of all diabetes cases in the United States are Type II.
+In fact, statistics say that 1 in 8 Americans are diagnosed with it.
 It’s time to get this disease under control.

 Reduce Your Portion Sizes